There are two main types of testicular cancer: germ cell tumors and stromal tumors.

 One important thing to remember: most non-seminoma tumors contain a mix of different types of cancer cells, which is a good thing.
 Generally speaking, tumors with a mix of cells are easier to treat than the so-called ‘pure’ versions consisting of only one type of cell.

-ITGCN (formerly known as carcinoma in situ, or CIS) can be difficult to detect.
+GCNIS (previously known as carcinoma in situ or intratubular germ cell neoplasia) can be difficult to detect.
 When it is caught, it’s usually while testing for something else, such as infertility.
 Some doctors recommend surgery or radiation to remove the cells before they have a chance to develop into cancer.
 Others suggest monitoring for any changes before treatment, a practice known as watchful waiting.

 Stromal tumors are pretty rare among adults, around 5% of all cases.
 But they’re more common in kids, accounting for 1 in 5 childhood cases of testicular cancer.